WilliamAvila/myapp-terraform/README.md

 # myapp-terraform

-This project is an entire Infraestructure and CI/CD setup for a typeorm-express-typescript application
+This project is an entire Infrastructure and CI/CD setup for a typeorm-express-typescript application

 Requirements